illudium/illudium.github.io/_posts/2024-02-09-advanced-macos-commandline-network-management.md

 ```
 #### The problem with cataloging existing DNS servers, when they are supplied via DNS

-When the DNS servers are provided via DHCP, a problem with the common approach for getting that info,
+When DNS servers are provisioned via DHCP, a common approach for determining the IP addresses for said servers will fail:
-will fail:

 ```shell
 /usr/sbin/networksetup -getdnsservers "serviceName"
 ```

-Will come back with: "There aren't any DNS Servers set on \<serviceName\>"
+Returns with incorrect info: "There aren't any DNS Servers set on \<serviceName\>"

 Which is hardly useful !
 So, we can proceed with the following: